Met Operations

 Met Operations, also known as Met Ops, is one of the eight business groups which forms the Metropolitan Police Service and is responsible for providing operational support services.
 It was created during the 2018–19 restructuring of the service, amalgamating many of its functions from the Operations side of the Specialist Crime & Operations Directorate formed in 2012, with the Specialist Crime side of that Directorate placed under the new Frontline Policing Directorate.
-The group is currently led by Assistant Commissioner Pippa Mills.
+The group is currently led by Acting Assistant Commissioner Ade Adelekan.